🔼 Spirituality and Divination: An Inner Journey

 These seals are often engraved on parchment, metal, or stone and activated by specific rituals.

-🗂️ 16 - Summary table of divination types
+đŸ—‚ïž 16 - Summary table of types of divination

 Type of divination Description Tools / Supports Origin / Tradition

-Cartomancy Reading and interpreting cards to obtain advice or predict the future Tarot, Oracle cards, playing cards Western World, Ancient Egypt, Medieval Europe
+Cartomancy Reading and interpreting cards to obtain guidance or predict the future Tarots, Oracle cards, playing cards Western world, Ancient Egypt, Medieval Europe

-Astrology Study of the positions and movements of the stars to understand destiny and character Astrological charts, sky maps, specialized software Mesopotamia, India, ancient Greece
+Astrology Study of the positions and movements of celestial bodies to understand destiny and character Astrological themes, sky maps, specialized software Mesopotamia, India, Ancient Greece

-Numerology Analysis of numbers and their influence on life and personality Calculations of birth dates, name letters, numerological grids Egypt, China, Europe
+Numerology Analysis of numbers and their influence on life and personality Calculations of birth dates, letters of name, numerological grids Egypt, China, Europe

-Palmistry / Palm Reading Interpretation of the lines, shapes and mounts of the hand to know the character and the future Palm of the hand India, China, Europe
+Chiromancy / Palm reading Interpretation of the lines, shapes, and mounts of the hand to know character and future Palm of the hand India, China, Europe

-Pendulum / Dowsing Using a pendulum or instrument to detect responses or energies Pendulum, dowsing rod Europe, mystical cultures
+Pendulum / Dowsing Use of a pendulum or instrument to detect answers or energies Pendulum, dowsing rod Europe, mystical cultures

-Crystal Divination Reading messages and vibrations of stones for guidance Crystals, semi-precious stones Egypt, Greece, modern traditions
+Divination by crystals Reading the messages and vibrations of stones for guidance Crystals, semi-precious stones Egypt, Greece, modern traditions

-I Ching / Yi Jing Consult the Book of Changes for advice and predictions 50 or 64 hexagrams, coins or wands of yarrow stems Ancient China
+I Ching / Yi Jing Consultation of the Book of Changes for guidance and predictions 50 or 64 hexagrams, coins or sticks of yarrow Ancient China

-Divination by dreams Analysis of dream symbols and messages Dream diary, symbolic interpretation Worldwide, shamanic cultures
+Divination by dreams Analysis of symbols and messages from dreams Dream journal, symbolic interpretation Worldwide, shamanic cultures

-Divination by tea leaves / cup Reading the patterns left by the leaves in the cup after infusion Cup of tea, tea leaves China, Middle East, Europe
+Divination by tea leaves / cup Reading the patterns left by the leaves in the cup after brewing Tea cup, tea leaves China, Middle East, Europe

-Scrying / Crystallomancy Vision or interpretation of symbols in a reflective or transparent surface Crystal ball, mirror, water, polished surface Medieval Europe, shamanic traditions
+Scrying / Crystalomancy Vision or interpretation of symbols in a reflective or transparent surface Crystal ball, mirror, water, polished surface Medieval Europe, shamanic traditions

-Divination by incense / smoke Observation of the direction, shape and movement of the smoke for interpretation Incense, charcoal, resins India, Egypt, shamanic cultures
+Divination by incense / smoke Observation of the direction, shape, and movement of smoke for interpretation Incense, charcoal, resins India, Egypt, shamanic cultures

 🌏 17 - Summary table